Read the Latest

 Your child may return to all of his or her normal activities and medications when the EIA testing is over.

-If your child has any special needs or health issues you feel the doctor or nurse performing the test needs to know about, please call the Division of Pulmonary Medicine, Allergy and Immunology at Children’s Hospital of Pittsburgh before the test and ask to speak with a nurse.
+If your child has any special needs or health issues you feel the doctor or nurse performing the test needs to know about, please call the Division of Pulmonary Medicine, Allergy and Immunology at UPMC Children’s Hospital before the test and ask to speak with a nurse.
 It is important to notify us in advance about any special needs.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: